MegaManSec/JoshuaHu/_posts/2023-08-13-nmap-speedup-service-scanning-16x.md

 ---

-In order to determine the service running on a specific port, nmap uses a so-called "_service detection probe list_" which is located in a file named "_nmap-service-probes_".
+In order to determine the service running on a specific port, nmap uses a so-called "_service detection probe list_" which is located in a file named "_nmap-service-probes_" (on my system, it is located in _/usr/share/nmap/nmap-service-probes_).

 A probe looks like the following: